 - Aero – This grade offers a few features not commonly found in aluminum fences.
 All of the aluminum extrusions have rounded edges to soften the corners which are typically 90 degree angles.
 Plus, Aero also uses a rectangular 1” x 5/8” picket for a more striking appearance.
 This picket is far stronger than a 5/8” square picket and is a good choice for containing larger dogs or along golf courses.
 Available in 6′ or 8′ long sections.

 - Regency – Like Residential, Regeny uses our patented hidden fastener system.
 Regency styles all have a “dropped bottom” appearance, so the pickets do not extend below the bottom horizontal rail.
 It is significantly stronger than our Residential grade and ideal for commercial or high-end residential usage.
 Available in 6′ or 8′ long sections.

 - Industrial – The name says it all.
 This fence is meant for high traffic areas, commercial swimming pools, and higher security applications.
 It is available in 6′ or 8′ long sections.

 Choosing the Style

 You may want to consider adding options to give your fence a more distinguished look, such as arbors, arched gates, or scrolls.
 Many of these options can be added at a later time if your budget does not permit you to get everything you want at first.
-Or, many people place their fence between brick or stone columns for a very impressive appearance.
+Also, many people place their fence between brick or stone columns for a stately and impressive appearance.
 Remember, the fence can last as long as your house, so make sure it adds to the beauty and charm of your property!
 You can view a number of our available accessories here.